Client listening as the cornerstone of sustainable success.

 Why Listening Matters

-• Active listening helps firms understand evolving client needs, reducing churn.
+Active listening helps firms understand evolving client needs, so services and products can be improved and/or introduced accordingly.

 Barriers and Solutions